deutschebank/fluxnova-docs-manual/content/webapps/shared-options/authentication.md

 ## Container-Based Authentication

-Camunda supports a broad range of containers, including Tomcat, Wildfly, IBM WebSphere and Oracle WebLogic.
-Using Container-Based Authentication, it is possible to move the authentication action to the container level, which will then make the authentication result available to the Camunda Web Applications.
+Flowave supports a broad range of containers, including Tomcat, Wildfly, IBM WebSphere and Oracle WebLogic.
+Using Container-Based Authentication, it is possible to move the authentication action to the container level, which will then make the authentication result available to the Flowave Web Applications.

 {{< note title="Heads-up!" class="info" >}}
 Please provide an implementation for the `ReadOnlyIdentityProvider` interface so that queries return the results of your identity provider to make **Container-Based Authentication** work.